Hedging refers to finding a way to protect an active position against possible losses.

 Nevertheless, perfect hedges are common in the forex market.
 Imagine a trader who holds a long-term position over a period of several months.
 During that time, the market will likely go against the trader multiple times as the market enters correction phases, consolidations, or as the result of unexpected news and events.

-Instead, to close his position during those market events, the trader could create a perfect hedge by opening an opposite position in the same currency pair.
+Instead, during those market events, the trader could create a perfect hedge by opening an opposite position in the same currency pair.

 This way, the trader could eliminate most of the negative price movements and short-term losses during his holding period.